spall9/LeagueScripts/[Elobuddy] RaIN AIO BETA/README.md

-# RaIN AIO !BETA!
+# The 2 in 1 AIO !BETA!
 ___
 -Work in Progress

--Current Version 6.16
+-Current Version 6.17

 <---------
 Champions